EdJoPaTo/website-stalker-example/sites/com-apple-watchos-watchos-8.md

 ####  Put your license in your Wallet  ####

-In select states, now you can have a verified digital ID to present to the Transportation Security Administration at airport security checkpoints.
-Just like Apple Pay, your information remains encrypted and secure.
+In select states, now you can have a digital ID to present to the TSA at airport checkpoints.
+Driver’s licenses and state IDs in Wallet take full advantage of the privacy and security built into Apple Watch.

-Coming early 2022.

 Messages and Mail
 ----------